clutonik/full-stack-developer-journey/basics/terraform/local-exec/README.md

 This code here represents how we can leverage the local-exec provisioner to run a command on the local machine or a set of instructions using a configuration management tool like Ansible, chef or puppet.

+These examples use aws_provider to provision infrastructure in AWS.

+### Default VPC

+My examples use `aws_default_vpc` resource type which allows us to use default VPC created by AWS in our code.
+This resource does not manage the default VPC and only allow us to refer it.
+[Read More](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/default_vpc)

 ### example-01

 - The example code here `main.tf` is a simple example of how to use the local-exec provisioner.